menix-os/website/src/pages/blog/a-new-website.md

 - [Tailwind](https://tailwindcss.com/) for styling
 - [Astro's RSS plugin](https://www.npmjs.com/package/@astrojs/rss) to easily set up our [RSS feed](https://menix-os.org/rss.xml).

-As one would expect, this allows us to hit great Lighthouse scores :D
+As one would expect, this allows us to hit great lighthouse scores :D

 ![screenshot of good lighthouse scores](../../assets/images/lighthouse-scores.png)

-You can find the code [on our GitHub](https://github.com/menix-os/website).
+You can find the code [on our Github](https://github.com/menix-os/website).